romcal/romcal/docs/contribute-to-romcal.md

+**:warning: The documentation above is written for romcal v2, and has not been updated yet to romcal v3.**

 # Install, Build, Run and Test romcal locally

 This section describes how to run the romcal source code in your machine, and how to contribute to this project.